AviSoori1x/seemore/README.md

 #### Vision Language Model from scratch in Pytorch

-HuggingFace Community Blog that walks through this: https://huggingface.co/blog/AviSoori1x/seemore-vision-language-model
+The Blog that walks through this: https://avisoori1x.github.io/2024/04/22/seemore-_Implement_a_Vision_Language_Model_from_Scratch.html

 In this simple implementation of a vision language model (VLM), there are 3 main components.